diskoverdata/diskover-docs/source_files/task_worker_windows.md

 ```
 nssm.exe install diskoverdService "C:\Program Files\diskover\diskoverd-win-service.bat"
 ```
->IMPORTANT: When running nssm commands, tou need to run the Command Prompt as an Adminstrator.
+>IMPORTANT: When running nssm commands, you need to run the Command Prompt as an Adminstrator.
 Right click on Command Prompt and choose Run as Administrator.

 You should see a message that says something like: